-Luna token, on Friday, May 13, plummeted below $1, falling as low as $0.00006 in the later hours of the day.
-Amidst the Luna crash, Bitcoin regained about 8% of its value, bouncing from the $27K to above $30K. ayokinews.com reports
+On Friday, May 13, LUNA plummeted below $1, falling as low as $0.00006 in the later hours of the day.
+Amidst the Luna crash, Bitcoin regained about 8% of its value, bouncing from $27K to above $30K. ayokinews.com reports

 “Red May” for Luna and Bitcoin Investors